aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 To make it easier to write and consume a dashboard (for example, to avoid escaping inner quotes like  `\"`), and to avoid maintaining a single-line string you can use the `Fn::ToJsonString` language extension to specify a JSON object, which is easier to compose and to maintain.
 With this language extension, you can specify the structure of CloudWatch dashboard as a JSON object instead, thus simplifying the task.

 `Fn::ToJsonString` allows developers to convert a template block in the form of an object or array into an escaped JSON string.
-This JSON string can then be used as a set of input values to string-type properties for CloudFormation resources.
+You can then use a newly-converted JSON string as a set of input values to string-type properties for resources that include the CloudWatch dashboard resource type.
 This simplifies the code in your template, and enhances its readability.

 In this part 2 of the lab, you will update the `language-extensions` stack you created earlier, and add a CloudWatch dashboard with the `CPUUtilization` metric for your EC2 instance.